justcatthefish/ctf-writeups/2022-11-12-SECCONQuals/eldercmp/README.md

 After the CTF, it has been revealed that this is a TWINE Cipher, and that this information could have been found by searching for the constants.
 I tried to search for the constants during the CTF but did not manage to find this cipher unfortunately.
 As such I assumed this is a custom cipher, and proceeded to reverse engineer it.

 As scary as this code looks, if we think of the operations as if they were done to a 16 byte array instead of the two 64-bit values, they are much simpler.
+In addition, the operations are quite similar.

+For the xor part, we can notice that the operations are basically the same, other than the differences in offsets.
+In addition, the operations on the second 64-bit value are basically identical to the ones done of the first one offset-wise, with the only difference being the different positions in keyExpanded.

+After reverse engineering 3 operations in the shuffle part (which I did not yet know what it does at the time), I thought that this is likely a shuffle and breakpointed before and after this code with gdb.
+In the first breakpoint I set rdx = 0x0706050403020100, rcx = 0x0f0e0d0c0b0a0908 (these were the registers holding the two relevant 64-bit numbers), and read them in the second breakpoint.
+These two registers converted to bytes and concatenated are the shuffle table.

 Here is the code that I wrote that performs the same operations (which I verifed using a debugger):
 ```cpp
 void encBlock(const uint8_t* input, uint8_t* output) {
     uint8_t f[16];